-The AirWrap Styler creates waves and curls of differing sizes, and recreates a smooth blow-dry finish with little styling product needed.
-Cleverly, it does all this without using extreme heat that can damage your hair’s natural shine and cause frizz.
+The AirWrap Styler can create everything from different sizes of beachy waves and curls to a smooth blow-dry finish fit for any red-carpet.
+Cleverly, it does all this without using extreme heat that will damage your hair’s natural shine and cause frizz.

-Instead, it uses a technology called the Coanda effect to style hair using high pressure, high velocity air.
-This is brilliant for anyone with tresses damaged by long-term colouring or by prolonged and unprotected use of hair dryers and hair straighteners, as well as for those wanting to adopt a healthier approach to styling.
+Instead, the Dyson AirWrap Styler uses a technology called the Coanda effect to style hair using high pressure, high-velocity air.
+So if you have cursed your hair with long-term damage caused by colouring or prolonged and unprotected use of hair dryers and hair straighteners, this will help get you back on track.

 The Dyson AirWrap comes in three different guises.
 At the top of the range sits the Complete edition, which contains all the smoothing, waving, curling and volumising accessories currently available for the AirWrap.
 The full line-up is as follows: